DataBiosphere/data-platforms/README.md

 members to easily manage GUIDs across projects and domains.
 For more information please refer to [Identifier Interoperability](https://github.com/DataBiosphere/identifier-interoperability).

+#### Data Access

+Once data have been discovered they must be localized, which requires interacting with object stores and performing authentication, authorization, downloading, and transfer as necessary.

 ### Access Control

 To guarantee authority and authenticity of requests, some access control services are provided.